Top Tips for Claiming Tax Back in Australia

 You are eligible to apply for remuneration on your super as soon as your visa expires and you leave Australia.

-The average superannuation refund with taxback.com is around AU$1,908, so even if you can’t claim back the tax you paid as a foreign resident you can still walk away with a tidy sum!super
+The average superannuation refund with Taxback is around AU$1,908.
+So even if you can’t claim back the tax you paid as a foreign resident you can still walk away with a tidy sum, if you claim Australian super!

 Free Australia Working Holiday Guide